 What is the Best Year to Travel With Kids?

 How about 4th grade?
 Fourth grade is a great year to explore history.
 It’s an age when kids will be old enough to remember, but not too busy with a life of their own yet.

 To help engage and create a new generation of park visitors, the National Park Foundation is continuing the Every Kid in a Park initiative.
 This program, gives every 4th grade student across the country and their families a chance to experience their public lands and waters in person.
 If you are lucky enough to have a child in the fourth grade this school year, BOOKMARK THIS PAGE, and sign up for further posts.

-Oh, and before you go, you can download a free Owner’s Guide to the National Parks.
+Oh, and before you go, you can print a free Owner’s Guide to the National Parks.
 It’s always good to have the Owner’s guide.

 Don’t have a fourth grader and still want to visit for free?
-2020 has five days when all National Park Service sites that charge an entrance fee will offer free admission to everyone.
+2023 has six days when all National Park Service sites that charge an entrance fee will offer free admission to everyone.

 - November 11: Veterans Day

 6 Minnesota National Parks